LLMEffiChecker: Understanding and Testing Efficiency Degradation of Large Language Models: Introduction

-\item Characterization: We are the first to study and characterize the computation efficiency vulnerability in state-of-the-art NMT systems, which may critically impair latency and energy performance, as well as user experience and service availability.
-Such vulnerability is revealed by conducting extensive empirical studies on 1,455 public-available NMT systems, which have been downloaded more than 8,286,413 times in Jan/2022.
-The results show that the revealed vulnerability could widely exist due to a fundamental property of NMT systems.
+\item Characterization: We are the first to study and characterize the computation efficiency vulnerability in state-of-the-art LLMs, which may critically impair latency and energy performance, as well as user experience and service availability.
+Such vulnerability is revealed by conducting extensive empirical studies on 20,543 public-available LLMs, which have been downloaded more than 3,260,064 times in Nov/2023.
+The results show that the revealed vulnerability could widely exist due to a fundamental property of LLMs.

-\item Approach: We design and implement \tool, the first framework for testing NMT systems' computation efficiency.
-Specifically, given a seed input, \tool applies a gradient-guided approach to mutate the seed input to generate test inputs.
+\item Approach: We design and implement \tool, the first framework for testing LLMs' computation efficiency.
+Specifically, given a seed input, \tool applies gradient-guided and causal inference-based methods to mutate the seed input to generate test inputs in white-box and black-box settings respectively.
 Test inputs generated by \tool only perturb one to three tokens in any seed inputs.

-\item Evaluation: We evaluate \tool on three real-world public-available NMT systems (\ie Google T5, AllenAI WMT14, and Helsinki-NLP) against four correctness-based testing methods.
+\item Evaluation: We evaluate \tool on nine real-world public-available LLMs (\ie Google T5, AllenAI WMT14, Helsinki-NLP, Facebook FairSeq, U-DL Translator, MarianMT, FLAN-T5, LaMini-GPT and CodeGen) against four correctness-based testing methods.
 In addition, we propose a series of metrics (\equref{eq:metric}) to quantify the effectiveness of the triggered computation efficiency degradation.
 Evaluation results suggest existing correctness-based testing methods cannot generate test inputs that impact computation efficiency.
-In contrast, \tool generates test inputs that increase NMT systems' latency and energy consumption by 85\% to 3153\% and 86\% to 3052\%, respectively.
+In contrast, \tool generates test inputs that increase LLMs' latency and energy consumption by 291\% to 12536\% and 207\% to 11172\%, respectively.

-\item Mitigation: We propose one lightweight method to mitigate possible computation efficiency degradation: running a detector at runtime for input validation.
+\item Mitigation: We propose a lightweight method to mitigate possible computation efficiency degradation: running a detector at runtime for input validation.
 We evaluate the performance of our proposed mitigation method in terms of accuracy and additional overheads.
 Results confirm the efficacy and efficiency of our proposed mitigation method.

 \end{itemize}